10darts/documentation/faq/geolocation.rst

             }
         });

-Note that the instance of the receiver will not be kept so you should store it while you need location updates otherwise it could be garbage-collected
+Note that the instance of the receiver will not be kept so you should store it while you need location updates otherwise it could be garbage-collected.

 You could also get the current location synchronously: